Stormtrooper7652/Syster/README.md

    Use descriptive commit messages that explain the purpose of your changes.

 4. **Follow Coding Standards:**
    Maintain consistent formatting and clean, readable code.

+   ## License
+   This project is licensed under the [GNU General Public License v3.0](LICENSE). <3